jcmcconnel/git-demo/gitDemo.md

   - Come back to `workstation2/hello` and run
     - `git pull`
   - You should see the changes applied to your *local* copy!
-  - If you had made local changes, you may have to tell `git` how to handle merge conflicts.
+  - If you had made local changes, you may have to tell `git` how to handle merge conflicts:
+    - `git --config pull.rebase true`

 So, now we have 3 copies of the project: